justinkao-xx/EPA_Facilities_API/README.md

 # Deep Research API

-A powerful internal API for enriching company data with environmental compliance (EPA), assets (UCC), and headquarters information.
+An internal API for enriching company data with facilities (source is the EPA), assets (source is UCC), and headquarters information.

 ## Features